They Are Billions 800% Guide

-I recently beat 500% (the maximum level of difficulty) and wanted to share what I learned for others who might attempt the same goal.
-It took me 350 hours of play total to unlock all 4 maps and beat the game at this difficulty.
+I recently beat 800% (the maximum level of difficulty) and wanted to share what I learned for others who might attempt the same goal.
+It took me 450 hours of play total to unlock all 4 maps and beat the game at this difficulty (this is probably above average; I know another player that took 300 hours).
 There’s already a great guide on Google Docs They Are Billions Ultimate Guide and others on Fandom that this overlaps with.
 I include some strategies not mentioned there.

 The first new concept is map selection, also known as “rolling” for a map.
 Because the Desolated Wasteland has so few resources, some of the maps the game will randomly generate are probably impossible to beat.
 I would re-roll over a dozen times per gaming session, sometimes spending 30 minutes to find a good map.
 My criteria was, in this order: